JoleneKearse/cookie-consent/README.md

 Although it makes sense, I had never considered the following fact.
 Any button in a form will be a **Submit** button.
 It doesn't even matter how you add it to the html, it automatically submits the form.

 ![2 common ways to add a submit button](./screenshots/submit-buttons.png)

+The only real advantage to using the `button` tag is you can style it a bit more, like making it an image.

+If using this tag, giving it a `type="submit"` will help distinguish it from other buttons.